 I like to write, ask questions, and tell stories.

-I am a bilingual writer, podcaster, and storyteller with precise communication skills, a knack for language, and a drive to tell clear, creative stories.
+I am a bilingual writer and storyteller with a drive to tell clear, creative stories.
 I write fiction and poetry that often explore themes of the body, femininity, and corporeality.